BuildKit Features You Might Want to Know About

 Give It A Try!

 Using those new BuildKit features can make it easier to pass SSH credentials, handle build-time secrets and cache directories in between builds even if the layer needs to be rebuilt.

 Using BuildKit is not the default yet.
 It’s relatively new and a few hidden gotchas might turn up with time.
-The features from above currently are labeled as experimental and might change in the future.
-In addition, BuildKit is not completely backwards-compatible with the default build engine when it comes to advanced features, but if you don’t have to preserve past workflows you shouldn’t need to worry about that.
+For example, BuildKit is not completely backwards-compatible with the default build engine when it comes to advanced features, but if you don’t have to preserve past workflows you shouldn’t need to worry about that.